 Sensory Processing Disorder (SPD) comes in variations.
 There are two types of this disorder: Hyposensitivity and Hypersensitivity to oral stimuli.
 Last week I discussed 10 signs of Hypersensitivity Gustatory SPD and this week we'll look at Hyposensitivity Gustatory SPD.

-Sensory Processing Disorder comes in many shapes and forms.
-Gustatory Sensory Processing Disorder refers to a heightened or decreased sensitivity to eating or sense of taste.
+Gustatory SPD in general refers to a heightened or decreased sensitivity to eating or sense of taste.
 Oral hyposensitivity means an individual is less responsive to sensory information.

 Your child may: